edgio-docs/edgio-docs/src/guides/v7/getting_started.md

 I would like to:

--   Connect Edgio to a site that uses Next.js, Nuxt3, Astro, Remix, Qwik, or Vue.
+-   **Connect {{ PRODUCT }} to a site that uses Next.js, Nuxt3, Astro, Remix, Qwik, or Vue.**

     Use our CLI to take a CDN-as-code approach when managing your CDN configuration.
 Choose from one of the following options:

-    -   Automate branch previews and deployments whenever you commit changes by connecting your Github repository to Edgio.
+    -   Automate branch previews and deployments whenever you commit changes by [connecting your Github repository to {{ PRODUCT }}](#creating-a-property--cli-with-automation-).
-    -   Manually deploy changes to your CDN configuration through our CLI.
+    -   Manually deploy changes to your CDN configuration [through our CLI](#creating-a-property--cli-without-automation-).

--   Use Edgio to serve traffic for a site that is hosted on web server(s) that are external to our network (e.g., a web hosting service or virtual cloud services).
+-   **Use {{ PRODUCT }} to serve traffic for a site that is hosted on your web server(s).**

+    For example, you may serve traffic for content that is available through web hosting or virtual cloud services.
 Choose from one of the following options:

-    -   Manage and deploy changes to your CDN configuration through the {{ PORTAL }}.
+    -   Manage and deploy changes to your CDN configuration [through the {{ PORTAL }}](#creating-a-property-).
-    -   Manage and deploy changes to your CDN configuration through our CLI.
+    -   Manage and deploy changes to your CDN configuration [through our CLI](#creating-a-property--cli-without-automation-).
--   Interact with a sample Next.js, Nuxt3, Astro, Remix, Qwik, or Vue project on {{ PRODUCT }}.
+-   **Interact with a sample Next.js, Nuxt3, Astro, Remix, Qwik, or Vue project on {{ PRODUCT }}.**

     Use our CLI to take a CDN-as-code approach when managing your CDN configuration.
-Set up this sample project by connecting an existing Github repository to Edgio.
+[Set up this sample project](#creating-a-property--sample-project-) by connecting an existing Github repository to {{ PRODUCT }}.

-### Creating a Property ({{ PORTAL }})
+### Creating a Property ({{ PORTAL }}) {/*creating-a-property-*/}

 Manage and deploy changes to your CDN configuration through the {{ PORTAL }}.